 U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

-Annual Energy Outlook 2013
+Annual Energy Outlook 2015

-Market Trends — Coal
+Market Trends: Coal

-U.S. coal production varies across the AEO2013 cases, reflecting the effects of different assumptions about the costs of producing and transporting coal, the outlook for natural gas prices, and possible controls on GHG emissions (Figure 105).
-In general, assumptions that reduce the competitiveness of coal versus natural gas result in less coal production: in the High Coal Cost case as a result of significantly higher estimated costs to mine and transport coal, and in the High Oil and Gas Resource case as a result of lower natural gas production costs than in the Reference case.
-Similarly, actions to reduce GHG emissions can reduce the competiveness of coal, because its high carbon content.
+U.S. coal production varies across the AEO2014 cases, reflecting different assumptions about coal production and transportation costs, natural gas prices, and actions to limit greenhouse gas (GHG) emissions (Figure MT-61).
+In general, assumptions that reduce the competitiveness of coal versus natural gas lead to lower coal production.
+For example, relative to the Reference case, coal production is lower in both the High Coal Cost case (higher costs for coal mining and transportation) and the High Oil and Gas Resource case (lower costs for natural gas production).
+Similarly, actions to cut GHG emissions would also reduce the competiveness of coal because of its high carbon content.
 Conversely, lower coal prices in the Low Coal Cost case and higher natural gas prices in the Low Oil and Gas Resource case improve the competitiveness of coal and lead to higher levels of coal production.

 In This Section